 Yes: You have likely damaged the nail beds, which is where the nail growth comes from.
 Damage to these can result in disfigured nails.
 This is usually permanent, but see your doctor to be sure.
 Good luck! ...Read more

 - Talk to a doctor live online for free

 - Ask a doctor a question free online

 - Reasons for toenails falling off

-- Fingernails falling off
+- Toenails falling off from running

 - Toenail regrowth after falling off